MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaEntitlementManagementAccessPackageIncompatibleGroupByRef.md

 Remove a group from the list of groups that have been marked as incompatible on an accessPackage.
  This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEntitlementManagementAccessPackageIncompatibleGroupByRef](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementAccessPackageIncompatibleGroupByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)